 That being said, if you are connecting the battery to a solar panel system, you will need only one inverter for your solar panels and battery.
 In that case, Tesla also produces versions of the Powerwall 2 that don’t come with an integrated inverter.
 Both options make the installation process simpler and more cost-effective.

-Like the original Powerwall, the Powerwall 2 comes with an unlimited 10-year warranty that assumes your battery is used for daily charging and draining.
-However, unlike other solar battery manufacturers, the new Powerwall doesn’t come with coverage related to how much capacity the battery will lose during that time.
+The Powerwall 2 comes with an unlimited 10-year warranty that assumes your battery is used for daily charging and draining.
+Unlike its previous generation, the new Powerwall also comes with a capacity warranty as of mid-2017.
+Tesla ensures that the Powerwall 2.0 will retain at least 70 percent of its capacity during its 10-year warranty period.

 Tesla’s battery technology is similar to other rechargeable batteries both large and small: as time goes on, the battery loses some of its ability to hold a charge.
 Think of how the battery life of a brand-new smartphone compares to one that is a few years old.
 As you continually charge and drain your phone’s battery, it will lose some of its ability to hold a charge.

 Tesla’s battery life will deteriorate in the same way.
 That isn’t an indicator of a product flaw – all batteries lose some of their ability to hold a charge over time, whether it’s an electric vehicle battery, a home energy battery, or a rechargeable AA battery.
-That being said, many of the other solar batteries for home use that are on the market do come with warranties that guarantee a certain amount of storage capacity up to 10 years.
+Capacity warranties, both for the Powerwall 2.0 and other solar batteries, help protect homeowners against unreasonable amounts of deterioration.

 Now is a great time to consider a solar-plus-storage system for your home